ejkington/rimbo-beer-brewery/README.md

 # Deployment

 Deployment
 Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
-Code Institute also provides a summary of similar process steps here : CI Cheat Sheet

 How to Clone the Repository
 Create Application and Postgres DB on Heroku